optakt/optakt.github.io/content/knowledge/flare.md

 Federated voting employs a three-phase protocol in which nodes first vote for a statement (broadcasting a message to this effect), then accept it (again broadcasting the fact), and finally confirm it.

 From the perspective of each node, agreement process on statement is divided in three phases — unknown, accepted and confirmed.
-Initially the statement status is completely unknown to the node — it can be `true`, `false` or can become completely stuck in a indeterminate state.
+Initially the statement status is completely unknown to the node — it can be `true`, `false` or can become completely stuck in an indeterminate state.
 If the first phase (`vote`) succeeds, meaning the statement is accepted as true, the node may accept the statement as well.

 A node  may vote for any valid statement `a` that is consistent with its other outstanding votes and accepted statements.